Emergency Assistance -Family Support Services/Citizens Alliance For Progress

 Shelter Provides refuge, crisis intervention, and advocacy for up to 45 days when home is not a safe place.
 The shelter is always open.
 The location is confidential.
 Shelter residents receive:

-GAL works for children who have been abused and involved in the court system.
-GAL tries to put children in a safe and caring place.
-Teens who are too old to be in foster care can also learn about where they can go.
+This agency is called GAL for short.
+It works for children who have been abused and are involved in the court system.
+The group tries to put children in a safe and caring place.
+There is also some help available for teenagers that are aging out of the foster care system.

 Shelter Provides refuge and crisis intervention when home is not a safe place.
 Open 24 Hours.
 Confidential location.
 Residents receive clothing, food, and personal care items .
 Individual and group empowerment support.